awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **To create your cluster with `eksctl`**

 1. Create a cluster with the Amazon EKS lastest Kubernetes version in your default region\.
-Replace <my\-cluster> with your own value\.
+Replace `<my-cluster>` with your own value\.

    ```
    eksctl create cluster \